SneakyPeet/whats-that-function/_functions/clojure.core/juxt.md

 ## Example 2

-More practically, juxt can be used to extract certain values from a collection of hash-maps, in this case the id and the name.
+More practically, juxt can be used to extract certain values from a collection of hash-maps, in this case a persons id and name.

 ```clojure
 (->>